reaandrew/userdata-decoder-3000/README.md

 ```
 Usages:
-  cloud-startup-data-decoder [OPTIONS]             : Specify options for data provider and output directory.
+  udd [OPTIONS]             : Specify options for data provider and output directory.
-  cloud-startup-data-decoder [CONTENT_TO_DECODE]   : Specify the content to decode as the first argument.
+  udd [CONTENT_TO_DECODE]   : Specify the content to decode as the first argument.

 Options:
   -o, --output-dir: Specify the output directory within your working directory. (default "output")